Manon555/GettingAndCleaningDataAssignment4/README_UCI_HAR_TidyDataSet.txt

 Step 7: Group the mydata table by subject and activity.
 Create a second independent data set (mydata2 object) and summmarize with the average of each variable for each activity and each subject

-Step 8: Export the table with the tidy data set as csv file (mean.train.test.X.txt)
+Step 8: Export the table with the tidy data set as txt file (mean.train.test.X.txt)